jawadSajid/langchain/README.md

-Simple Calls to LLMs using PromptTemplate and Chat to fetch data of linkedin profiles (github gist)
+Usage of Agents and Tools to fetch data of linkedin profiles (github gist)